 When one is cold it is surprising how hunger takes hold.
 It was not long before the entire contents of the survival pack had been consumed.
 Eating a raw Oxo is an experience!
 Even though the whole of our exercise took place in two days, our very limited deprivation from food and warmth began to cause loss of energy and a lowering of enthusiasm.

 We arrived at the rendezvous and a dead rabbit was tossed at our team.
 For Brendan Spikins and me this meal was as useful as a rubber screwdriver.
 Fortunately, Doug Aberdeen had a degree in agriculture and had worked on a farm.
 He deftly skinned the animal and cooked it, after a fashion, on an open fire.
 That rabbit was one of the most memorable meals I have ever eaten-it was delicious!
+I learnt, by our brief exposure, to have the greatest respect for anyone who had survived in a life threatening environment for any period of time without the comforts we usually take for granted.

 We completed the wings course at RAF Oakington with 110 hours on the Vampire T11 in March 1961.
 This was a very proud moment for all of us on the course.
 We felt, with some justification, that we had achieved something very worthwhile and extremely demanding.